apache/maven-compiler-plugin/.github/pull_request_template.md

        require a JIRA issue.
 Your pull request should address just this issue, without pulling in other changes.
  - [ ] Each commit in the pull request should have a meaningful subject line and body.
- - [ ] Format the pull request title like `[MPH-XXX] - Fixes bug in ApproximateQuantiles`, where you replace `MPH-XXX` with the appropriate JIRA issue.
+ - [ ] Format the pull request title like `[MCOMPILER-XXX] - Fixes bug in ApproximateQuantiles`, where you replace `MCOMPILER-XXX` with the appropriate JIRA issue.
 Best practice is to use the JIRA issue title in the pull request title and in the first line of the commit message.
  - [ ] Write a pull request description that is detailed enough to understand what the pull request does, how, and why.